-Scalable Vector Graphics (SVG) gave us what initially looked liked advantages: SVG is easy to understand and as part of DOM, every object is represented on the screen.
-Everything from CSS styling to hover and click state manipulation, and iteration through the DOM is made easy.
-SVG also made printing advantageous because SVG is vector-based and therefore has ability to infinitely scale.
+Scalable Vector Graphics (SVG) gave us what initially looked liked advantages: SVG is easy to understand and as part of the DOM, every object is represented on the screen.
+Everything from CSS styling to hover and click state manipulation, iteration through the DOM is made easy.
+SVG also made printing advantageous because SVG is vector-based and therefore has the ability to infinitely scale.
 SVG also offers easy to style animation and convenience features with the look and feel one would expect out of a modern HTML5 application.

-We needed the ability to render huge amounts of data, quickly, and with fluid user interaction (panning, zooming, etc.).
+We needed the ability to render huge amounts of market data, quickly, and with fluid user interaction (panning, zooming, etc.).
 When we evaluated performance, we found that SVG performance degrades logarithmically based on the number of objects that run on the screen.

-With SVG if you have 10, 50, 500 objects on the screen - performance is stable - but the moment that you have a 1000, 5000, 10,000 objects on the screen - the SVG grinds to a halt.
+With SVG if you have 10, 50, 500 objects on the screen - performance is stable - but the moment that you have a 1000, 5000, 10,000 objects on the screen - SVG grinds to a halt.
 This makes it great for pie charts, bar charts objects and the occasional scatter plot, but not performant enough for real time financial charts with thousands of data points.

 We wanted to provide this exact same environment and experience to developers who are building the next generation of financial applications.
 Developers can now focus on exactly how they want to build their application - the user experience and workflow - knowing they have a supercharged charting engine under the hood.

 Take a complete look at the anatomy of financial charts by checking out our Complex of Anatomy guide.